-For the record, the person on Twitter called “Little in Japan” isn’t actually me, although I have enough in common with the guy (English teacher in Japan, etc.) that a lot of people assume it’s me.
-So I’m mortified when he posts nuclear meltdown gags and claims to be a sexy ladies’ man.
+I thought I’d better mention that the person on Twitter called “Little in Japan” isn’t actually me, although I have enough in common with the guy (English teacher in Japan, etc.) that a lot of people assume it’s me.
+So naturally I cringe when he posts nuclear meltdown gags and claims to be a sexy ladies’ man who can “help you” be an English teach in Japan.

 I am on Twitter as @pubgoblin (https://twitter.com/Pubgoblin) so follow me there if you like.